learn-co-students/SENG-LIVE-101121/phase-3/01-ruby-fundamentals/Activity.md

 ### Bonus

-Add more tickets to the ticket array for the following.

-9. Change tickets to a global variable stored outside of initialize_app
 8. Find a ticket by a name
-9. Add a ticket to the tickets array, once a ticket is created.
 10. Filter out tickets by a specific title
 11. Update every ticket price by 1 dollar
+12. Move the puts, user input and case statement into a menu method that takes the movies array and tickets array as params. call menu inside of initialize_app
+13. At the end of every action return to the menu screen instead of exiting your app.
+14. add a ticket to the tickets array once it's created